qubvel/segmentation_models/README.rst

     model = Unet()

-Depending on the task, you can change the network architecture by choosing backbones with fewer or more parameters and use pretrainded weights for to initialize it:
+Depending on the task, you can change the network architecture by choosing backbones with fewer or more parameters and use pretrainded weights to initialize it:

 .. code:: python